 One painful injury that can take place after a car crash is a shattered bone.
-A shattered bone isn't really a medical term, but it does refer to a severe fracture.
-When the forces that are exerted against the bones are stronger than the bones themselves, they can break.
+A shattered bone isn't a medical term but refers to a severe fracture.
+When the forces exerted against the bones are more robust than the bones themselves, they can break.
 In some personal injury cases, they break in many areas, leading to a "shattered" appearance.

 How long will it take to recover from a shattered bone?

 Every patient is different.
 It's impossible to say how long it will take for a bone to heal, especially if it requires surgery or other treatments to hold it together.
 While most people believe that bones heal in a few weeks, they usually only do so in simple, uncomplicated cases.
-In serious personal injury cases, it can actually take many months for the bones to heal completely.
-Your recovery may vary based on your age, gender, and health at the time of the break.
+In severe personal injury cases, the bones can take many months to heal completely.
+Your recovery may vary based on your age, gender, and health during the break.

 If you suffer a serious fracture, you need to seek medical help immediately.
 If the fracture was a result of a car crash, then you may be able to hold the driver responsible for the injury and any medical costs you have as a result.